 Health Priority

-Access to Specialty and Behavioral Health Services: The program seeks to expand access to specialty, maternal, behavioral health, and chronic disease services in rural, frontier, and tribal communities.
-(Regions: rural, frontier, tribal)
+Access to Care: Healthy Horizons aims to bridge gaps in timely, coordinated specialty, maternal, behavioral health, and chronic disease services for rural, frontier, and tribal communities.

 Health Priority